 Sick Leave for B.C.
 Government Employees

 If you're having health issues and need time off from work, paid leave is available.
 Those eligible for sick leave will receive a percentage of their salary with uninterrupted benefits.

 Short Term Sick Leave

 Short term sick leave allows time off work when you're ill or injured.
 Under the Short Term Illness and Injury Plan (STIIP), eligible employees continue to receive a large percentage of their salary and benefits coverage while off work due to illness or injury.
 If you're medically unable to be at work and need time to recuperate, you need to:

 - Let us know right away.
-Let your supervisor know about your limitations and restrictions and the length of your recovery.
+Contact your supervisor directly and let them know about your limitations and restrictions and the length of your recovery.
 Keep them up to date on progress.
 Think about what you can do and discuss options for modifying your duties and/or hours when able to work in some capacity.

 - Record your days off in the Time and Leave management system.
 Ask your supervisor to do this on your behalf if necessary.

 - Stay in touch.
 Keep the lines of communication open and let your supervisor know if there’s anything job related impacting your health.

-In some cases, you may be contacted by an occupational health nurse or an Early Intervention & Return to Work Specialist who can help develop a suitable rehabilitation and return to work plan.
+In some cases, you may be contacted by an occupational health nurse, an injury recovery specialist or a Disability Case Specialist who can help develop a suitable rehabilitation and return to work plan.
 A doctor’s certificate may also be requested.

 Those eligible for sick leave will receive a percentage of their salary with uninterrupted benefits.

 Report workplace injuries to your supervisor immediately.
 You can also apply for WorkSafeBC benefits if a workplace injury causes you to seek medical attention or be absent.
 Learn more about how to make a WorkSafeBC claim.

 Long Term Disability (LTD) Plan